afsalthaj/fp-generator/docs/datagen_why.md

 # Processing generated data.

-   --  Data generation is not just generation.
+ * Data generation is not just generation.
 It is generation  and processing.
-Mostly, you would need to send this data to somewhere else.
+ * Most of the time, we need to send this data to external systems, probably a streaming service.
 We will use `prinln` that represents talking to external systems.

 -----